dgroomes/react-playground/README.md

 * React <https://reactjs.org/> *A JavaScript library for building user interfaces*
 * Babel <https://babeljs.io/> *The compiler for next generation JavaScript*
-* Marked.js <https://marked.js.org/> *A markdown parser and compiler.
+* Marked <https://marked.js.org/> *A markdown parser and compiler.
 Built for speed.*